tobias-stadler/compiler/README.md

   }
 }
 ```
-More complicated behaviour can be specified using the built-in templating facilities and inline C++ code.
+More complicated behaviour can be specified using built-in templating facilities and inline C++ code.
 ## Instruction Selection
 Instruction selection is performed using the rewriting system explained above.
 Multiple passes over the IR are performed and different sets of patterns are applied during each pass.
 Main passes:
-- InstrExpansionPass: canonicalize and legalize instructions to ensure that the instruction selection patterns will match later
+- InstrExpansionPass: canonicalize and legalize instructions to ensure that later the instruction selection patterns will match
 - InstrCombinePass: apply peephole optimization patterns until a fixed-point is reached
 - InstrSelectPass: apply the instruction selection patterns
 ## Register Allocation
 The current register allocator is based on a Chaitin-Briggs-style iterated optimistic graph coloring approach.

 Main passes:
 - LiveFlowPass: calculate live-in and live-out registers of each block using dataflow analysis
 - LiveGraphPass: construct register interference graph (triangular bitset + adjacency lists)
 - ColoringRegAllocPass: find node elimination order based on degree and spill cost, assign registers, insert spill code
 - RegRewritePass: rewrite virtual registers to the physical registers assigned by the allocator

 Current implementation status:
 - COPY instructions are used as hints for guided coloring
 - Spill cost estimation based on the number of register uses and interference graph degree
 - All spilling is global

-Before register allocation, SSA form is deconstructed by first restoring conventional SSA-form (by splitting the live-ranges of all PHI defs and uses using COPYs) and then replacing the PHI by a virtual register with multiple definitions.
+Before register allocation, SSA form is deconstructed by first restoring conventional SSA-form (by splitting the live-ranges of all PHI defs and uses using COPYs) and then lowering the PHI to a virtual register.
 To facilitate liveness analysis, all other SSA defs are also lowered to virtual registers.
+## C frontend
+- Lexer:
+  - hand-written two-layer state-machine
+- Preprocessor:
+  - fully "pull-based": tokens are preprocessed only on demand
+- Parser:
+  - hand-written recursive descent parser
+  - operator precedence parsing for expressions
+  - fully "LL(1)": only requires Lexer support for next() and peek()
+  - no backtracking
+  - some integrated semantic analysis:
+    - declarations are directly parsed into types
+    - symbol table is populated while parsing
+  - error recovery: dump source location and parser recursion context
+- IR Generation:
+  - lazy SSA construction using approach by M. Braun et al.

+The goal is to fully implement C99.
+The Lexer, Preprocessor, Parser and AST already support nearly every language construct (see TODO section).
+IR generation currently only supports integer expressions, structured control flow, function calls with register-sized datatypes, basic structs/unions.
+## RISC-V backend
+- instruction selector currently supports RV32I
+- emits textual GNU assembly
 # Example
 ```c
 int calc(int a, int b) {